Menu

 There is no setting at A Level and we tend to limit the size of each group to a maximum of fourteen students, in order to ensure that discussion work and preparation are as efficient as possible.
 Extension lessons are provided for those with the intention of studying English beyond A Level.

-In the First and Second Year, Support Lessons run concurrently with Reading Lessons, providing extra help with topics such as written accuracy, synonyms, embedding quotations and structuring paragraphs.
-Those boys who attend Support Lessons benefit greatly, improving their understanding and writing, and gaining confidence.
+In the First and Second Year, Booster Lessons run concurrently with Reading Lessons, providing extra help with topics such as written accuracy, synonyms, embedding quotations and structuring paragraphs.
+Those Hamptonians who attend these sessions benefit greatly, improving their understanding and writing, and gaining confidence.
 A Spelling Enhancement Programme is also offered to First Year pupils selected through the School’s screening procedures.
-At GCSE level, four new classes are created to enable us to teach boys in smaller classes and to focus more closely on the needs of the individual pupils.
+At GCSE level, four new classes are created to enable us to teach pupils in smaller classes and to focus more closely on the needs of the individual pupils.

 The English Department offers weekly lunchtime enrichment sessions on critical theory, topics and texts beyond the syllabus for pupils who are studying English Literature in the Sixth Form and is aimed specifically at those who are thinking of applying for Oxbridge or English at university, or just extending their knowledge.
 The session is also hugely useful for work done throughout the A Level course and so all boys are encouraged to attend.
 The sessions cover a whole range of literary topics; for example, we engage with a wide range of critical theories, such as Marxism, Feminism, Psychoanalysis and Socio-historicism – subsequently applying them to various texts – and also develop an understanding of the history of literature, practise unseen skills, work on interview technique and explore many other areas of interest.